Nathan-Davis/Checkout/README.md

 # Checkout
 This is a coding Kata to demonstrate a basic Checkout API

-You can build and run the tests of this project from the Developer Command Prompt for Visual Studio.
+You can build and run the tests of this project from the Command Line.
 You will need to have installed [Nuget.Exe](https://www.nuget.org/downloads) and [VisualStudio](https://visualstudio.microsoft.com/downloads/).

 **To build the project from the Command Line:**